 First thing I did was, I studied the companies those were functioning in partial capacity.
 Utility companies, FMCG companies, prarma, IT stood out.
 IT especially did not face much interruption thanks to the telecom companies.
 FMCG and utilities had to funcion to get us going.
 And as a result if you see they are actually reporting better earning.

 Once I narrowed down to sectors, after that I had to select stocks.
 Being investor in India we are lucky to have some many great companies which are churning out so much cash.
 As those companies continue growing cash flow, they will pay out more cash as dividends and buybacks.
+You need to identify these cashflow machines to invest In dividend stocks.
 You can read this post to find out how to select stock to invest in for dividend.

 I am mainly switching sectors.
 And one problem is, these businesses are expensive.
 As investors all we can do is wait for the prices to come down and in the mean time do SIP and invest in great businesses.